nchern/notelog/README.md

 ```

 ## Roadmap
- - [X] migrate to cobra subcommand parser
  - [ ] integration with fzf: search results
  - [ ] in-note macros:
    - [ ] when adding lines, format them according to a given template
  - [ ] multiple temporary drafts - when open a draft, this should not be the same file every time
  - [ ] have notes on `.md` format and not only in `.org`
  - [ ] add more examples, hints, use cases and script recipes
- - [X] create dir structure in one go during init phase.
-Consider fixing existing incomplete structure.
-   - [X] create .notelog at least
  - [ ] archive: a note can:
    - [X] be put into archive, so it will not stay in the main note list
-         Current behaviour: no search in the archive.
+         Current behavior: no search in the archive.
 Only through actual notes
    - [ ] enable search in archive?
    - [ ] be restored from the archive (eventually)
  - [ ] sub-notes: notes that exist only in a context of a main note (?)